-First thing to know is that section 7521(b) of the Internal Revenue Code provides every tax payer a right to consult an IRS tax lawyer or tax attorney .
+The first thing to know is that section 7521(b) of the Internal Revenue Code provides every taxpayer a right to consult an IRS tax lawyer or tax attorney.
 Here is the excerpt of the said provision

 (2)Right of consultation

-- Applying for an Offer in Compromise .
+- Based on your situation your tax attorney can decide if applying for an Offer in Compromise is a good step.
+He can also determine if you prequalify for it .
 Pl see irs offer in compromise calculator for pre-qualifier

-- Examining the reasons for tax debt and fining if there are errors involved in a prior tax audit.
-If so, filing an application for rectification of tax demands.
+- The tax professional can examine the reasons for tax debt and finding if there are errors involved in a prior tax audit.
+If so, he may suggest filing an application for rectification of tax demands.

-- Requesting IRS for a short-term deferral of tax debt so that you can have time to get back on your feet
+- Your tax attorney may requesting tax debt relief by requesting IRS for a short-term deferral of tax debt so that you can have time to get back on your feet

-- Examine if you are eligible for the IRS Debt Forgiveness Program.
+- He can examine if you are eligible for the IRS Debt Forgiveness Program.

 - Applying for an installment payment agreement so that you can pay your IRS tax debt over as long as 10 years or more.

-- Examining if the statute of time limitation applies to any tax debt that IRS is trying to collect
+- Your tax attorney can examine if the statute of time limitation applies to any tax debt that IRS is trying to collect

-- Find out whether your IRS tax debt can be wiped out in bankruptcy
+- Your tax attorney can examine the issue whether your IRS tax debt can be wiped out in bankruptcy.

 - Applying for releases of IRS tax liens on various assets and instruments ,so that you can obtain a loan to pay-off your tax debt

 - Examining if the situation exist for declaring the tax debt currently uncollectible so that you can have a tax holiday from your old IRS tax debts